IN THIS ARTICLE

 - Select Call, and you will be connected to the patient phone number that you input in step 2.
 The call recipient will see your Spruce number appear on their caller ID.

-Making a call from any phone (not connected to Spruce) using Spruce web version
+Making a call from any phone (not connected to Spruce) using the web version of Spruce

 Note: To make calls with your Spruce number, you must use a phone line with established service, unless you have mobile softphones enabled.
 Spruce does not have web-based softphones (calling from your computer) at this time.
 You can make calls from the Spruce mobile apps, the Spruce desk phone, or another phone system that has an active phone line.